gayathrimh/HTML_CSS-Projects/Assignment2/README.md

 2.chessboard2.html - This file represents the basic structure of a chessboard with all of the chesspieces.

 ### Technologies used
--HTML:Markup structure
+- HTML: Markup structure
--CSS:Provide styling
+- CSS: Provides styling

 ### Prerequisites
--Live server extension should be enable
+- Live server extension should be enable

 ### Steps
 1. Create a subfolder called Assignment2 in HTML_CSS PROJECTS